muammar/mkchromecast/nodejs/README.md

 version of `node` and also `npm` to operate correctly and ease the updating of `node_modules` directory.

-To build node, just execute;
+To build node, just execute:

 ```
 ./recompile_node.sh $version